gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   var field: NonSendable

   func method() {
-    // ns is in a region that is non-isolated to a specific isolation domain. let ns = NonSendable()
+    // ns is in a region that is disconnected. let ns = NonSendable()
     ...
   }
 }

 func nonisolatedFunction() async {
-  // ns is again in a region that is non-isolated to a specific isolation
+  // ns is again in a region that is disconnected
   // domain.
   let ns = NonSendable()
 }